 As we continue to build our business, we expect our financial condition and operating results may fluctuate significantly from quarter to quarter and year to year due to a variety of factors, many of which are beyond our control.
-Accordingly, you should not rely upon the results of any particular quarterly or annual period as indications of future operating performance.
+Accordingly, the results of any particular quarterly or annual period should not be relied upon as indications of future operating performance.